Swiss bank EFGI's UK arm fined for lax money laundering checks

-LONDON Britain's financial regulator has fined the UK subsidiary of Swiss private banking group EFG International (EFGN.S) 4.2 million pounds ($6.4 million) for failing to establish effective anti-money laundering controls for its wealthy customers.
+LONDON, April 24 Britain's financial regulator has fined the UK subsidiary of Swiss private banking group EFG International 4.2 million pounds ($6.4 million) for failing to establish effective anti-money laundering controls for its wealthy customers.

 The Financial Conduct Authority (FCA) said UK regulators first became seriously concerned about procedures at EFG Private Bank Ltd during a spot check on how UK banks were managing money laundering risks in January 2011.

-EFG is the third bank to be penalized in the UK over money laundering controls after Coutts, the exclusive private bank owned by Royal Bank of Scotland (RBS.L), was fined 8.75 million pounds and Swiss-owned Habib Bank AG Zurich was fined more than half a million pounds in 2012.
+EFG is the third bank to be penalised in the UK over money laundering controls after Coutts, the exclusive private bank owned by Royal Bank of Scotland, was fined 8.75 million pounds and Swiss-owned Habib Bank AG Zurich was fined more than half a million pounds in 2012.

 Seventeen EFG customer files, that had been opened between December 2007 and January 2011, highlighted "significant money laundering risks" but showed insufficient records of how the bank's senior management mitigated those risks, the FCA said.